 To fully embrace Monterey County’s culinary wealth, plan a trip to one of the many award-winning wineries.
 Or attend one of the annual events that highlight this world-class grape growing region: the Winemakers’ Celebration in August, the Great Wine Escape Weekend in November or the Passport Weekend in February.

 Fans of fresh fruit may also enjoy visiting roadside stands selling strawberries or joining the “pick-your-own” crowd for whatever is in season.
 For an insider’s view of the industry, ask your concierge where you can take a farm tour, sometimes led by local chefs.

 A world-class area deserves fabulous shopping.
 The Monterey Peninsula is sure to entice even veteran shoppers with its engaging variety of stores.
-Whether you enjoy shopping for designer clothes at upscale boutiques or hunting for deals at discount outlets, you'll have plenty of options.
-If you prefer to search for antique" furnishings or are trying to locate the ideal novelty items for souvenirs, you will find that the malls, districts and streets offer a mix of major retailers, intimate specialty stores, galleries and craft shops.
+Whether you enjoy shopping for designer clothes at upscale boutiques or hunting for deals at discount outlets, you’ll have plenty of options.
+If you prefer to search for antique furnishings or are trying to locate the ideal novelty items for souvenirs, the malls, districts and streets offer a mix of major retailers, intimate specialty stores, galleries and craft shops.

 Del Monte Shopping Center is a favorite destination for shoppers.
 The modern and stylishly designed mall features 85 shops, restaurants and services, all in a beautiful garden setting.
 Centrally located with easy freeway access and plenty of free parking, the mall includes stores like Macy’s, Whole Foods Market, GAP, The Body Shop, Sunglass Hut and many more.
 If you need a break from browsing, stop in for a bite at one of the eateries or catch a movie at one of the state-of-the-art theaters.